jdelamer/csci-128/source/topic2.rst

 print
 =====

 *  Print is a *function* that allows us to print out information to the screen
 *  Print might end up being your best friend
 *  Get used to writing it

 Values
 ======

 *  Values are things that a program manipulates

    *  *Strings*: "abcdef"
    *  *Integers*: 7, 42, 97
    *  *Floating-point numbers*: 3.792, 0.000000000005

 *  These values are called **literals**

    *  like, 1 is *literally* 1

 *  Notice how I described the **type** of each value along with the value itself

    *  Strings
    *  Integers
    *  Float

 *  Computers are exceptionally stupid.
 You must be completely explicit about everything

 *  To a computer, the integer 1 is not necessarily the same thing as the floating point number 1.0... because they have different *types*

    *  They actually have different meaning
-    * They even technically have different physical representations inside the computer too, which is neato
+   *  They even technically have different physical representations inside the computer too!

 * Many of the errors you will make in programming result from mixing types inappropriately
 * Some languages (e.g., C, Fortran, Java) are very militant about types.
 You have to be totally explicit about them
 * Python is a little more relaxed.
 You *can* be explicit, but you don't have to be.
 Python will guess if you don't tell it